General

 What stage companies are a fit?

-We’re focused on investing in early-stage ventures who would benefit from the advice and connections of our investor members.
-The typical investment is in the range of $75K-$250K, but is subject to change as TBD Angels grows.
+TBD Angels invests in early-stage ventures who would benefit from the advice and connections of our investor members.
+The typical investment is in the range of $75K-$250K.

 Is there a geographic focus?